1. Home

 Rosalie’s story

-Rosalie is an ex-combatant who lives with her husband and seven children in the Democratic Republic of Congo.
+Rosalie is an ex-combatant who lives with her husband and seven children in the Democratic Republic of the Congo.
 Forced to join the army when she was just 14years-old, Rosalie experienced significant trauma and hardship during her years in the military.
 After she was demobilised from the army, Rosalie, like other ex-combatants, was left to fend for herself in the community.

 With your generous support and through our local partners, Rosalie was able to connect with other members of her community and participate in business skills training to help her to reintegrate into society.